Interviews

-Greg – Greg, who runs Go-Kart, is a great guy, but he went MIA for a bit.
+Greg – Greg Ross, who runs Go-Kart, he’s a great guy, but he went MIA for a bit.
 He was just kind of on a different path and we weren’t into the same kind of things, I guess.
 We were looking for something different and then we met Brendan at Fest 7 in Gainesville, Florida.
 He expressed that him and Toby wanted to work with us and it went from there.
 The whole Go-Kart thing, you know, I can’t say anything bad about Greg.
 He’s a great guy, but we were just going different ways.
 We didn’t share the same ideas of what punk rock should be.

 Bill – What’s the best part about being able to call Red Scare home?

 Tom – Toby.
 Toby’s awesome.
 He’s like an older brother.
 He’s been there, he knows what’s going on and he’s been able to guide us through it.
 He’s been able to teach us things, help us out and he’s helping us bring our music to more people.
 The whole thing is like a family and every band on the label is great, that’s the best part about it.
-Except The Sidekicks, they kind of suck, (laughs).
+Except for The Sidekicks, they kind of suck, (laughs).
 The Sidekicks are the best band ever.

-Tom – And if you call him he’ll answer the phone.
+Tom – And if you call him, he’ll answer the phone.

 Greg – After demoing all the songs, I guess what I like most is the input he had in terms of how he heard the songs and how they should be recorded.
 We went in there and didn’t have a lot of ideas in terms of guitar tones, we didn’t have a lot of things, but Matt was really easy to work with.
 He knew where we were coming from, he heard the demos, but he heard them in a different way.
 It came out differently than I thought it would, but certainly in a better and more positive manner.

-Tom – He’s like a teacher too, he’s been around and knows what he’s doing.
+Tom – He’s like a teacher too.
+He’s been around and knows what he’s doing.
 We learned a lot from him and we drank a lot of Busch Light.

 Tom – I think that everything is more of a conscious effort, for sure.
 Trying to relate to the people that are going to listen to our music and trying to do for them what listening to punk does for us.
 Being able to relate to common backgrounds, themes and ideas is an important thing.
 I think the common theme would just be our lives.